Diabolo-io/diabolo-token/README.md

-# TokenContract
+# Diabolo Token

-The JetonContract is based on ERC20 standards with additionnal customized functions for management of the contract.
+The Diabolo Token is based on ERC20 standards with additionnal customized functions for management of the contract.

 ### Variable